BU-IE-360/spring24-EmreCaganKanli/homework1/index.md

 ### Building the Model

+Firstly, checking the correlations between the search datas, we get .465 for Bayram and Ramazan, 0.675 for Bayram and Kurban and -0.00145 for Ramazan and Kurban.
+This is not surprising as the Bayram data closesly resembles the sum of Ramazan and Kurban data.
+We can use all and then decide which one to delete by checking the importance of coefficients.

-Firstly, there appears to be a trend in the Clothing data.
+There appears to be a trend in the Clothing data.
 The Augmented Dickey–Fuller test gives a p-value of 99.3%.
 We can also see that the data is not stationary by checking the ACF and PACF plots, .

 ![ACF Plot](https://raw.githubusercontent.com/BU-IE-360/spring24-EmreCaganKanli/main/homework1/photos/model1/acf_normal.png)